-Researching and deciding on the right person to photograph your wedding is an important step in the wedding planning process.
-With so many talented individuals to pick from, ranging in experience, style and price, it can feel like a difficult task.
-Thankfully, choosing a photographer doesn’t have to be so overwhelming, and by following these simple tips you’ll be able to find the perfect match in no time.
+Let me guess, you have found 100's of Hunter Valley Wedding Photographers to choose from and are feeling slightly overwhelmed... how to choose the right person to photograph your wedding?
+We understand it is an important step in the wedding planning process but with so many talented Newcastle Wedding Photographers to pick from, ranging in experience, style and price, it can feel like a difficult task.
+Thankfully, choosing a wedding photographer doesn’t have to be so overwhelming, and by following these simple tips you’ll be able to find the perfect match in no time.

 DETERMINE YOUR BUDGET

-Before you start looking at photographers, it’s important to determine your budget.
-There is no point falling in love with a photographer’s portfolio to then realise they are $3,000 out of your budget.
+Before you start looking at Hunter Valley wedding photographers, it’s important to determine your budget.
+There is no point falling in love with a photographer’s portfolio to then realise they are $2,000 out of your budget.
 Luckily there are talented individuals in all price ranges, so once you’ve set your budget, you’ll be able to begin your search.

 EXPLORE WEBSITE AND BLOGS